Causality bounds on scalar-tensor EFTs: Explicit example of optimization scheme

-However, this is only a formal assignment.
-As discussed in Section \ref{sec:numdet}, the above integration is actually divergent, so we need to introduce an IR cutoff $m_{\text{IR}}$ to regulate it, that is, we actually choose to integrate from $m_{\text{IR}}$ to 1 against all the weight functions.
+However, this is only a formal/schematic assignment, which can not be implemented numerically.
+As discussed in Section \ref{sec:numdet}, the integration on the left hand side of Eq.~(\ref{phinomicon}) is actually divergent, so we need to introduce an IR cutoff $m_{\text{IR}}$ to regulate it, that is, we actually choose to integrate from $m_{\text{IR}}$ to 1 against all the weight functions in the numerical implementation.
 As we parametrize $\phi^{++--}_2(p)$ by \be \phi^{++--}_2(p)=(1-p)^2\sum_{i=1}x^{++--}_{2,i}p^i \ee and the $x^{++--}_{2,1}$ term, {\it i.e.,} the $t$-channel contribution, must be present to yield positivity bounds, the leading term on the left hand side, which is logarithmic divergent as $m_{\text{IR}}\to 0$, comes from the $x^{++--}_{2,1}$ term.
 For phenomenological interesting cases, the $\log(\Lambda/m_{\text{IR}})$ term is usually $\mathcal{O}(10^2)$, which dominates the left hand side of \eref{phinomicon}.